Nanaya: Deities from the circle of Inanna

-Many sources present Nanaya as a protégée of Inanna, but only three known texts (a song, a votive formula and an oath) also regarded them as mother and daughter, and they might only be epithets implying a close connection between the functions of the two rather than an account of a theological speculation.
+Many sources present Nanaya as a protégée of Inanna, but only three known texts (a song, a votive formula and an oath) also describe them as mother and daughter, and they might only be epithets implying a close connection between the functions of the two rather than an account of a theological speculation.
 Olga Drewnowska-Rymarz assumes that the evidence only makes it plausible that king Lipit-Ishtar regarded Nanaya as a daughter of Inanna.
-Joan Goodnick Westenholz describes the relationship between the two goddesses as "definite if unspecified."
+Joan Goodnick Westenholz describes the relationship between the two goddesses as "definite if unspecified".
 Only in very late sources from the first millennium BCE they could be fully conflated with each other.
-Laura Cousin and Yoko Watai argue that their character was not necessarily perceived as identical even in late periods, and attribute the predominance of Nanaya over Ishtar in neo-Babylonian theophoric names to her nature being perceived as less capricious.
+Laura Cousin and Yoko Watai argue that their character was not necessarily perceived as identical even in late periods, and attribute the predominance of Nanaya over Ishtar in Neo-Babylonian theophoric names to her nature being perceived as less capricious.